akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 If you’d like, I can now draft any of these missing scenes (e.g., the full hearing, the garden two‑questions, the black moment) so you can integrate them.
 Let me know which you’d like to tackle first.

 ---

+Character rundown.

+**Everard de la Roche, Seigneur de la Roche** – A minor Norman baron of diminished estate, dispossessed of his ancestral lands in the Vexin after the Battle of Tinchebray (1106).
+Grey‑haired, soft‑spoken, and easily overlooked, he moves through court as a man of no consequence—precisely as he intends.
+Once a knight of respectable standing, he now nurses a quiet grievance against King Henry, whom he blames for his family's ruin.
+In truth, he is an agent of a larger conspiracy, a whisperer in the shadows who carries messages between the English court and the exiled supporters of William Clito.
+His name—*Everard*, “brave as a wild boar”—is a bitter irony; his courage now expresses itself not in the tilt-yard but in the careful cultivation of disaffection, the planting of rumours, and the patient weaving of plots.
+He is present at Rockingham, at Winchester, at every critical juncture, watching, waiting, and nudging events toward his masters’ ends.
+He is not the wolf; he is the shepherd’s dog that has learned to bite.

+---

+A public vow sworn *coram rege* (before the court) was a matter of profound religious and legal seriousness, carrying potentially devastating consequences if broken.

+### ⛓️ What Made a Vow Sacred and Binding

+For a 12th-century king, a public vow was more than a political promise.
+It was a matter of eternal salvation.

+*   **A Sin and a Crime**: Breaking one's word was not just a legal transgression; it was a **mortal sin**, a "breach of faith" that put the oath-taker's soul in jeopardy of eternal damnation[reference:0].
+This spiritual fear was a very real part of the medieval mindset.
+*   **The King's Word Was His Bond**: A king's authority rested on the perception of his honour and trustworthiness.
+To break a sworn oath would be seen as **perjury**, a crime that could destroy his reputation and undermine his rule[reference:1].
+A king who broke his word was a king who could not be trusted.
+*   **Under God's Watchful Eye**: A vow made "before the court" was also made before God and His saints.
+If made on a relic or a Gospel book, it was considered even more inviolable.
+The Church taught that God would punish oath-breakers, often in this life, which added a terrifying dimension to the vow.

+### 🛡️ The "Flowback" to the Vow-Maker: What If It All Went Wrong?

+The consequences for Henry would have been severe if the vow could not be fulfilled.
+The blowback would come from two directions: the Church and the barons.

+#### Spiritual and Political Consequences

+*   **Excommunication**: The most terrifying threat for a medieval king.
+If Henry broke his oath, the Pope could excommunicate him, cutting him off from the Church and its sacraments.
+An excommunicated king was seen as a tyrant, and his subjects were **freed from their oaths of loyalty**[reference:2].
+*   **A Weapon for Enemies**: A broken vow would be a gift to Henry's enemies.
+Louis VI of France and the faction supporting William Clito would use it as propaganda, portraying Henry as an oath-breaker and a tyrant, a man whose word was worthless.
+*   **Loss of Authority**: A king who could not enforce his own royal vow would appear weak.
+Disaffected barons would see it as a sign that the crown's authority was crumbling, encouraging them to pursue their own ambitions.

+### 💔 The "Impediments": What Could Go Wrong and Who Would Be to Blame?

+If the marriage was prevented, the consequences would fall on whoever was seen as responsible.

+*   **Death of Beatrice or Godfrey**: If either died before the wedding, the vow would be rendered impossible.
+There would be no blame on the king, but he would have to find another way to provide for his son.
+*   **Refusal to Marry**: If Beatrice refused, she would be defying the King's command.
+The consequences for her could be severe, including imprisonment or the confiscation of her family's lands.
+If Godfrey refused, he would be seen as a disobedient son and a traitor.
+*   **Harold's Refusal**: As Beatrice's father, Harold's consent was essential.
+If he refused, he would be in a difficult position, but he might be able to negotiate a settlement or offer compensation.
+Henry could also seek a papal dispensation to override his objections.
+*   **Other Impediments**: If a valid impediment, such as a pre-existing marriage contract or a被发现秘密, was discovered, the Church could declare the betrothal null and void.
+This would release Henry from his vow without blame, but it would also be a scandal.

+### ⚖️ Betrothal vs. Marriage: A Crucial Distinction

+In the 12th century, there was a clear legal distinction between betrothal (*sponsalia de futuro*) and marriage (*sponsalia de praesenti*).

+*   **Betrothal**: A promise to marry in the future.
+It was a binding contract, but it could be broken under certain circumstances, such as mutual consent or the discovery of a valid impediment[reference:3].
+A betrothal was not yet a marriage.
+*   **Marriage**: A present consent to be husband and wife.
+Once the couple exchanged vows of present consent, the marriage was considered valid and indissoluble[reference:4].

+In the story, the vow is essentially a forced betrothal.
+Henry has promised to marry Godfrey to the next woman through the door.
+Until the marriage is consummated, the betrothal is a binding promise, not yet an indissoluble union.

+### 💎 The Real Stakes

+The most severe consequence of a broken vow was **eternal damnation** and the potential for **excommunication**.
+But beyond the spiritual, a broken vow would have been a political disaster, a weapon for Henry's enemies, and a blow to his personal honour.
+The true weight of Henry's impulsive oath was not just about his son's future, but about the very stability of his reign and the fate of his soul.

+---
+TODO add to endnotes what happened to the conspiritors, some arrested, some not.
+TODO add simple era recipes suited to modern tastes - makes a good activity.

 TODO (last) -- revise student questions
 TODO (last) -- revise language balance 1100s vs 2020s